latolukasz/beeorm-doc/docs/guide/entity_fields.md

 ### Example using list of values:

-Second argument is used as default value when `orm:"required"` tag is used.
+You can also define an enum or set using a list of values.
+The second argument is used as the default value when the orm:"required" tag is used.

 ```go{8-9,14}
 package main